ABOUT OUR WINERY

 The authentic character of our wine is primarily expressed in the vineyard.
 This is where our hard work commences and where the quality of our wines emerges.
 Mavropila vineyards are located on the east-facing slopes of the valley with a breathtaking view of the Aegean Sea.

-The morning sun and the cooling north sea breezes, allow the grapes to mature naturally until they reach ideal ripeness.
-The grape varieties we grow are perfectly acclimatized to our terroir, with evident their varietal characteristics and distinct regional expressions.
+The morning sun and the cooling north sea breezes from the Aegean Sea, allow the grapes to mature naturally until they reach ideal ripeness.
+The grape varieties we grow are perfectly acclimatized to our coastal terroir, with evident their varietal characteristics and distinct regional expressions.

 LOCATION